-I have also heard other FreeStyle Libre users have had great success with Tegaderm which is a transparent waterproof adhesive wound Dressing; similar to what you would have over-top of an IV.
+I have also heard other FreeStyle Libre users have had great success with Tegaderm Tegaderm which is a transparent waterproof adhesive wound dressing; similar to what you would have over-top of an IV.

 Be cautious not to pull on your Libre when removing any patch or tape!

 My biggest concern with any of these products is that they adhere to both your arm and the sensor.
-Fortunately I rarely nees to remove the bandage from the sensor as they have lasted the remainder of my 14 day sensor lifespan.
+Fortunately, I rarely need to remove the bandage from the sensor as they have lasted the remainder of my 14-day sensor lifespan.
 For that reason alone I would never put a patch on day one.
 I find my Libres stick well for the first 7-10 days before the edges start to lift up.
 I then throw a patch or tape over-top for the last few days to more protect that one little cover where we undoubtedly will get a shirt sleeve or door frame caught underneath.

 If you do need to remove the patch or tape before you sensor has expired – I have found that slow and steady wins the race.
 Be sure not to tug or pull on the sensor.

 Hint: Try placing a small piece of gauze between the patch and the Libre.
-This should help with reducing the amount of of stick to the Libre and assist when changing the patch before your sensor is due to be replaced.
+This should help with reducing the amount of stick to the Libre and assist when changing the patch before your sensor is due to be replaced

 No matter what you choose, the key is to help keep the edges of the Libre sensor secure and protected.